Neurelo Build Docs

 Introduction

 This guide shows you how to install the Neurelo Gateway within your existing network & compute infrastructure.
-If you are new to Neurelo, we recommend to follow the getting started guides for an introduction to the Neurelo platform and core concepts.
+If you are new to Neurelo, we recommend to follow the for an introduction to the Neurelo platform and core concepts.

 Requirements